Popax21/synaTudor/README.md

   relinking and interfacing with the driver.
 - [cli](cli/README.md): Contains a simple CLI wrapper for the relinked driver.
 - [tudor-host](tudor-host/README.md): Contains the host application for libtudor, used by the libfprint module.
-[BROKEN, WIP]
 - [tudor-host-launcher](tudor-host-launcher/README.md): Contains the systemd
   service which launches the tudor host processes.
 This extra step is needed to bypass the strict fprintd sandboxing, which messes with the host's even